-This course is focused on helping you gain the skills you need to undertake analytical research in the fields of healthcare, medicine, or social sciences.
+Develop the skills you need to undertake analytical research in the fields of healthcare, medicine or social sciences.

-The course is very broadly applicable and you will be given the chance to get hands-on with real datasets, as well as getting to grips with the theory behind the practice.
+The course gives you the chance to get hands-on with real datasets, as well as getting to grips with the theory behind the practice.

-This course is very flexible, with some of the modules being available as distance learning options - so you don't necessarily need to come to campus the whole time you are studying with us, making it a great choice for those who wish to work alongside furthering their studies.
+This course is very flexible, with some of the modules available as distance learning options, making it a great choice for those who wish to work alongside furthering their studies.

 If you choose a range of methods modules you will gain the skills to be able to, for example, carry out systematic reviews including a meta-analysis, write a protocol for a randomised controlled trial, carry an economic analysis, or gain further insight into epidemiological study designs.
 These are skills that will enhance your ability to carry out and evaluate research in your workplace.

 You will also study four option modules.
 In previous years, options have covered topics such as:

 The options available to you will be confirmed after you begin your course.
 For further information please get in touch.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 |Study mode||UK (home)||International and EU|